usegalaxy-eu/website/docs/_events/2016-11-02-bioconda-hack.md

 location: online
 ---

-We contributed to a hackathon within the Combined CHARME – EMBnet and NETTAB 2016 Workshop in Rome.
+We will contribute to a hackathon within the Combined CHARME – EMBnet and NETTAB 2016 Workshop in Rome.

 More information can be found [here](https://github.com/bioconda/bioconda-recipes/issues/2277).